TuomasKuutsa/Emotion-classifier-project/README.md

 # Emotion classifier project

-Purpose of this project is to create a machine learning model for emotion classification from audio data.
+Purpose of this project is to create a machine learning model for emotion recognition from audio data.
 The dataset used is the The Ryerson audio-visual database of emotional speech and song (RAVDESS).

 ## About the dataset